photoprism/photoprism-docs/docs/getting-started/advanced/openid-connect.md

 ## Preferred Username

-When a new user registers[^1] via OpenID Connect, it is possible that their preferred username is already registered.
+When a new user signs in with OpenID Connect[^1], their preferred username may already be registered.
 In this case, a random 6-digit number is appended to resolve the conflict.

 The config option `PHOTOPRISM_OIDC_USERNAME` allows you to change the [preferred username](#config-options) for new accounts from `preferred_user_name` to `name`, `nickname`, or verified `email`.
 Names are changed to lowercase handles so that, for example, "Jens Mander" becomes "jens.mander".